nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JSON_SERVER_HEROKU.md

 ## Setup

 * To deploy to Heroku, your API must be its own, separate directory and repository.
 The `api` directory you have in your project will not work.
+* Create a *new* directory.
+We suggest it be a sibling of your application directory.
+* `git init` in that directory
+* Copy the example code below into a `package.json` file in your directory.
+* Copy the example code below into a `server.js` file in your directory.

 Follow the instructions for [deploying json-server to Heroku](https://github.com/nashville-software-school/json-server-heroku#deploy-to-heroku)